 These are my own photographs of Elisabeth taken on various dates during 1972 and 1973.
-For those interested in photography the pictures were taken using my Praktica LLC camera.
+For those interested in photography the pictures were taken using a Praktica LLC 35mm camera which was a pretty good camera in its time.
 See captions for details…

 A print from 1974